rmanalan/oakland-pump-track/content/home.md

 ## The Rules

+1. **BIKES ONLY!** No dogs, scooters, skateboards, motorized vehicles, or RC cars.
-1. Have fun!
+2. Have fun!
-2. Treat others with respect
+3. Treat others with respect
-3. Max of 4 riders on the track at once
+4. Max of 4 riders on the track at once
-4. Do not ride on top of berms
+5. Do not ride on top of berms
-5. **NO RIDING IN THE WET!**
+6. **NO RIDING IN THE WET!**
-6. Do not add to or modify the track
+7. Do not add to or modify the track
+8. Pedestrians must stay off trails and features, except where permitted.
+Stay visible.

+## Use at your own risk

+* Riding here is a hazardous recreational activity; per California Government Code 831.7.
+* Children 8 years old and under must be accompanied by an adult.
+* Helmets required.
+No exceptions.

 ## Next Steps